matortheeternal/merge-plugins/README.md

 Merge Plugins uses the xEdit API, which was designed by zilav, hlp, Sharlikran and ElminsterAU.
 Merge Plugins also uses the superobject library for handling json cleanly and efficiently.

 # License
-Merge Plugins is licensed under the MIT license.
+Merge Plugins is licensed under the MPL.
 Please see license.txt for more details.